Bitcoin protocol: Payment verification

+Protocol features

 Security

 Various potential attacks on the bitcoin network and its use as a payment system, real or theoretical, have been considered.
 The bitcoin protocol includes several features that protect it against some of those attacks, such as unauthorized spending, double spending, forging bitcoins, and tampering with the blockchain.
 Other attacks, such as theft of private keys, require due care by users.

 Unauthorized spending

 Unauthorized spending is mitigated by bitcoin's implementation of public-private key cryptography.
 For example, when Alice sends a bitcoin to Bob, Bob becomes the new owner of the bitcoin.
 Eve, observing the transaction, might want to spend the bitcoin Bob just received, but she cannot sign the transaction without the knowledge of Bob's private key.

 Double spending

 A specific problem that an internet payment system must solve is double-spending, whereby a user pays the same coin to two or more different recipients.
 An example of such a problem would be if Eve sent a bitcoin to Alice and later sent the same bitcoin to Bob.
 The bitcoin network guards against double-spending by recording all bitcoin transfers in a ledger (the blockchain) that is visible to all users, and ensuring for all transferred bitcoins that they have not been previously spent.